Carl August Julius Milde

 Carl August Julius Milde (2 November 1824 – 3 July 1871) was a German bryologist and pteridologist born in Breslau.

 In 1850 he obtained his medical doctorate from the University of Breslau, where he was a student of Heinrich Göppert (1800–1884).
 From 1853, he was an Oberlehrer at a Realschule in Breslau.

 Milde specialized in research of cryptogams, particularly mosses and ferns.
-He issued the exsiccata Bryotheca Silesiaca.
+He might have issued and distributed exsiccata specimens under the title Bryotheca Silesiaca.
+Milde cooperated with Karl Gustav Limpricht.
 The botanical genus Mildella from the family Pteridaceae was named in his honor by Vittore Benedetto Antonio Trevisan.
 In 1876, American botanical artist Charles Edward Faxon (1846–1918) published a translation of Milde's Botrychiorum Monographia.
 Other written works of his include: